6 Beer Slushy recipes for this summer

-A bottle of ice-cold beer is the perfect summer refreshment.
-But with these beer slushy recipes, you can take this to the next level.
+A bottle of ice-cold beer is a brilliant summer refreshment.
+With these beer slushy recipes, you can take this to the next level.

 Beer slushy in grapefruit